 May 25-Sept.
 2

 At the Hunter Museum of American Art, study the unique sculptures by artist Karen LaMonte.
 The exhibit challenges the inherent qualities of glass and explores the dress form as a metaphor for gender, identity, and the human body.
 Two of her newest series, Floating World and Nocturnes, can both be seen on display, as well as her ethereal sculptures created from clay, bronze, and iron.

 Chattanooga River Market

 Chattanooga prides itself on its river and floating the cool waters has never been easier.
-From steamers and cycleboats to high-tech catamarans and historic WWII landing craft, there’s plenty of ways to get your riverboat cruise on.
-And if a more hands-on approach is your style, try renting a kayak/SUP board from River Canyon Adventures.
+From steamers to historic WWII landing crafts, there’s plenty of ways to get your riverboat cruise on.
+If a more hands-on approach is your style, try renting a kayak/SUP board from L2 Outside or River Drifters.

 Adventure to a Swimming Hole

 Swimming holes are what Southeastern summers are all about.
-And Chattanooga is home to some seriously incredible places to take a natural dip—especially on hot and humid summer days.
+Chattanooga is home to some seriously incredible places to take a dip – especially on hot and humid days.
 Here's a sampling of some of our favorite places in the Chattanooga area to cool off.

 Head to Point Park this Labor Day weekend to see history come to life.
 Enjoy special infantry demonstrations by the The 16th Alabama Living History Regiment on Lookout Mountain.
 See more special events at the Chattanooga/Chickamauga National Military Park here.